cubahno/connexions/docs/index.md

 - generate meaningful responses

 ## Features
+- Using upstream services with circuit breaker
-- Randomized response contents, allowing you to redefine the response for any path in a locale of your choice
+- Randomized response contents, allowing you to redefine the response for any path in a locale of your choice if upstream service is not defined or not available
+- Modify response contents on the fly by providing custom function callbacks
 - Mimic error responses and status codes
 - Configurable latency in responses